Tag: Sheila Swanepoel

 Sheila’s busy scanning, saving and tossing to try and get some space back!
 Her lucky friends are receiving envelopes of pictures with the admonition, ‘Take these and go!’

-I catch what I can and add to my blogs.
-One day – a book? – !
+I catch what I can and add to my blogs, my digital vault.
+Parked now ‘on the cloud.’
+One day – a book?
+Maybe even an old-fashioned paper one?

 War Correspondent

-They had sent me a letter and a parcel and how welcome that was, if you’ve ever sat through a whole posparade where every Tom, Dick and Jannie gets a letter and you sit there like kippie and get fokol, then you know the humiliation of the latter and the unbridled joy of the former.
-Looking down your nose at the poor poeses whose Ma’s haven’t written to them that week cos they’re working and anyway there’s no news and secretly, they don’t actually have a girlfriend even though they’re always talking about a girlfriend, gives one a great sense of superiority and one needs superiority when the whole point of Basic Training is inferiority.
+The lasses had kindly sent me a letter and a parcel and how welcome that was, if you’ve ever sat through a whole posparade where every Tom, Dick and Jannie gets a letter and you sit there like kippie and get fokol, then you know the humiliation of the latter and the unbridled joy of the former.
+Looking down your nose at the poor poeses whose Ma’s haven’t written to them that week cos they’re working, and anyway there’s no news in their little tuisdorp, and secretly, they don’t actually have a girlfriend even though they’re always talking about a girlfriend, gives one a great sense of superiority and one needs superiority when the whole point of Basic Training is inferiority.
 Y’unnerstand?

-My parcel contained – as I wrote in appreciation – “grub, Scopes, sweets, Time magazines, etc,” Ha!!
+My parcel contained – as I wrote in appreciation – “grub, Scopes, sweets, Time magazines, etc.” Ha!
 ‘Scopes’ were poesboekies in the days of nipple-censorship.
-In 1979 gentlemen were expected to go through a marriage ceremony before seeing their first nipple.
+In 1979 gentlemen were expected to go through a marriage ceremony before legitimately seeing their first nipple.
+Black stars covered the area where a nipple might hide, and if you scratched the black ink off, it just left a hole in the page.

 According to my letter the only two ‘hard’ days we’d had were a Monday and a Tuesday on which we did ‘leopard crawl’ and ‘rolling down a hill’ in full kit and helmets and ‘carrying our pea-shooters.’
 The toughness was relieved by the hilarity of ‘watching the others’ – ‘you just saw helmets, arms, rucksacks, feet and rifles flying.’